 Challenge #1: Hiring Quality People.
-We relalize we just said: Don't throw people at your problems!
-We'r not asking you to hire more people, we'r asking you to hire quality people.
+We realize we just said: Don't throw people at your problems!
+We're not asking you to hire more people, we're asking you to hire quality people.
 Chances are you have one or two people on your staff right now that the company has outgrown.
 They are good people but the company has moved on and they haven't.
 Let them go and hire someone you can begin delegating specific tasks to.

 Challenge #2: Improve Sales.
 You are no longer in survival mode.
 You have moved into growth mode.
 That's why generating revenue through sales is so critical.
 Follow the money.
 Enough said.

 Challenge #3: Manage Cash Flow.
 Track it daily if necessary but no less than weekly.
 Don't let your expenses get ahead of you.
 When thinking about spending money on something, take time and 'inquire' as to the WHY of your decision.
 Ninety percent of CEOs think they make good decisions - 60% of them are a bust.
 This isn't time to squander resources.

 Challenge #4: Recognize the Leadership/Staff Gap.
 If you aren't talking to your staff, individually, on a weekly basis - and we mean having a dialogue about how they are doing, what they need, how you can help them - you are looking at the beginnings of a communication chasm that you won't be able to bridge.
 Start talking now - payoff is in spades.